Eric7895/DS_340W_Course_Project/README.md

 ## Steps:

-1) Gather historical data (Labeled). <br />
+1) Gather historical data (Labeled).
-2) Define malicious user and determine the validity of the standard. <br />
+2) Define malicious user and determine the validity of the standard.
-3a) Exploratory data analysis using the existing data, including any need for feature engineering. <br />
+3) Exploratory data analysis using the existing data, including any need for feature engineering.
-3b) Train/Test set using GNN and other classification algorithm.
+4) Train/Test set using GNN and other classification algorithm.
-4) Classify newly scrape data.
+5) Classify newly scrape data.
-5) Build an interactive dashboard in the resulting data.
+6) Build an interactive dashboard in the resulting data.

 ## Potential Problems: